 - 1. Seek expansion of the regional economy through diversified business growth - 2.
-Maintain, modernize and expand infrastructure to make the region more competitive for economic development in the Meramec Region - 3.
-Promote revitalized, healthy, safe, and resilient communities - 4.
+Maintain, modernize and expand infrastructure to make the region more competitive for economic development - 3.
+Promote revitalized, healthy, safe and resilient communities - 4.
 Create a robust workforce pipeline to satisfy the needs of the business community